Shamansky was the representative for Ohio’s 12th congressional district and was a Democrat. He served from 1981 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Shamansky is shown as a purple triangle. (analysis methodology)
+Shamansky is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Shamansky sponsored bills primarily in these issue areas:

 Private Legislation (44%) Immigration (33%) Social Welfare (22%)

 Recently Introduced Bills

 - H.R.
 7249 (97th): Time-Shares Sales Full Disclosure Act